awesomerank/awesomerank.github.io/lists/LewisJEllis/awesome-lua.md

 ## Resources

+### Community
+- [lua-l](http://www.lua.org/lua-l.html) - The official Lua mailing list, and one of the focal points of the Lua community.
+- [Lua.Space](http://lua.space/) - The Lua community blog.
+- [Lua Users Foundation](https://github.com/lua-users-foundation) - An association of individuals with the mission of supporting and promoting Lua and its community and ecosystems.
+- [lua-users.org](http://lua-users.org/) - A site for and by users of Lua, featuring an IRC channel, a web archive of lua-l, and a large wiki.
+- Conferences/Meetups
+  - [Lua Workshop](https://www.lua.org/community.html#workshop) - Annual 2-day meeting of the Lua community, in rotating locations.
+  - [Lua Conf](http://luaconf.com/) - Annual 1-day Lua conference in Brazil.
+  - [FOSDEM](https://fosdem.org/) - Annual 2-day gathering of F/OSS developers in Brussels which sometimes has a "Lua devroom".

 ### References
 - [Reference Manual](http://www.lua.org/manual/5.3/) - The official definition of the Lua language.
 - [lua-users wiki](http://lua-users.org/wiki/) - A large community-maintained collection of Lua information and resources, supplementing the official website.
 - [Lua Unofficial FAQ](http://www.luafaq.org/) - Answers all sorts of Lua-related questions, including many of the form 'How to ___?'.
-- [lua-l](http://www.lua.org/lua-l.html) - The official Lua mailing list, and one of the focal points of the Lua community.

 ### Glossaries
 - [Lua 5.3 Glossary](https://rawgit.com/dlaurie/lua-notes/master/glossary.html) - A glossary of some essential Lua terms.

 ### Style Guides
 - [Lua-users style guide](http://lua-users.org/wiki/LuaStyleGuide) - A general, high-level style guide; unopinionated, easily agreed on.
-- [Olivine style guide ★246 ⏳2Y](https://github.com/Olivine-Labs/lua-style-guide) - A more opinionated and specific, and therefore more rigorous, guide.
+- [Olivine style guide ★263 ⏳2Y](https://github.com/Olivine-Labs/lua-style-guide) - A more opinionated and specific, and therefore more rigorous, guide.

 ### Tutorials